tkivisik/word-2-vec-embeddings-for-humans/index.md

 Humans consider human word pairs distant as the task was to create semantically distant word sequences and therefore the criterion for including a word must have been a sense of distance.
 For some reason, that subjective distance does not translate to a distance measured with Euclidean distance or cosine similarity on word embeddings.
 This discrepancy can arise from using wrong distance metrics, or that the word embeddings model semantic space in a fundamentally different way compared to humans.

 The semantic space was represented using word embeddings rather than a semantic graph (e.g. WordNet).
-It is possible that measuring distance in that embedding space is too unbiased - one can jump directly from any thought to another.
+It is possible that measuring distance in that embedding space is too unbiased - one can go from word A to word B directly in embedding space.
 Humans on the other hand seem to move from one thought to another by association which could be better modelled using geodesic distance on a graph.
 Semantic graph would keep words with similar meaning close together.
 Rarer words would be associated with fewer contexts and therefore with fewer words, leading to a more biased (restricted) model of a semantic space.
 This should be detectable also using shortest path as distance.

 Another approach to capture human semantic distance would be to use other distance metrics or come up with new ones to be used with word embeddings.
 For example, instead of measuring direct Euclidean distance from a word A to a word B, measure it through a third point C. That third point C could be a point where a normalized word vector would be 0 in all features, representing the most neutral point in vector space.
 That third point could instead be a word most central in the normalized word vector space, representing a most probable semantic hub - a possible estimation of a semantic graph center.

+### Too Many Dimensions?

+The number of basic dimensions humans use for thinking could be less than the 100 used for word embeddings.
+Further dimensions could make the representation more precise digitally for further machine learning, but also more distant from how meaning is represented in the brain.
+An indication in that direction is a study by Hebart and colleagues (2020) who showed with image similarity judgements that they can construct 49 highly replicable and meaningful object dimensions that correspond to both conceptual and percpetual properties of these objects.
+Some of their dimensions could be described as "animal, mammals", "colorful", "rojalty", "circular, round", "patterns, piles", "fire, heat".

+Also, researchers construct word embeddings from a large corpus of texts of which many could contain topics mainly unknown to individual participants.
+This could make word distances smaller for the "all knowing" language model.
+An interesting direction for further investigation could be to train different word embeddings with some topics removed or some topics covered only superficially to mimic the ignorance of participants.

 ### Word Sequences

 Even though I consider it fair to assume that any two consecutive words in a sequence of distant words are also distant, it could be that the assumption might be false for some sessions and strategies.
 For example, if a participant aimed to come up with widely differing 7 first words and then fill the remaining 3 with whatever comes to mind.
 This would lead to the last 2-3 pairs to probably being closer to one another than the rest of the words.

 One way to tackle this problem for good would be to change the original task to ask for 4-5 distant words rather than 10.
-This would be more in line with the human working memory capacity depending on the task measured to be either $7\pm2$ (Miller, 1956), or $4\pm1$ (Cowan, 2010).
+This would be more in line with the human working memory capacity depending on the task measured to be either 7±2 (Miller, 1956), or 4±1 (Cowan, 2010).
 In our case, the word sequences as a whole could be more valid if participants had the capacity to compare potential new words to be added to the sequence with all the other words they have said before.

 ## Conclusion